Cocoon-Data-Transformation/cocoon/README.md

 🔗 Verify your API key setup at [Test OpenAI Notebook](https://colab.research.google.com/github/Cocoon-Data-Transformation/cocoon/blob/main/demo/test_openai.ipynb).

+🚫 Note that OpenAI API is NOT HIPAA compliant.
+See data privacy FAQ below.

 <hr></details>

 <details>
 <summary><strong>💰 What is the cost of using Cocoon?</strong></summary><br>

-💰 Depends on the data.
+Depends on the data.
 Usually, the whole process costs 10 - 50 cents per data.

 <hr></details>